-Before we proceed with a detailed discussion of models with various numbers $n,\ell$ of occupied resp.~unoccupied bands, one final remark is necessary: Our definition of $\eta_\pm$ and $\nu_\pm$ in Eqs.~(\ref{eqn:defined-charges}) for a given NL-ring ${\mathrm{L}_0^1}$ may depend on the choice of the disc $\mathcal{D}^2$ inscribed into the NL-ring.
+One final remark is necessary \TB{before proceeding with the analysis, namely that our} definition of $\eta_\pm$ and $\nu_\pm$ in Eqs.~(\ref{eqn:defined-charges}) for a given NL-ring ${\mathrm{L}_0^1}$ may depend on the choice of the disc $\mathcal{D}^2$ inscribed into the NL-ring.
 Although somewhat surprising, this is compatible with the fact that the second homotopy group, discussed in Sec.~\ref{NLs-second-homotopy}, assigns a topological invariant to a \emph{sphere} containing the NL-ring, rather than to the NL-ring itself.
 An example when such a non-uniqueness of the monopole charge arises is shown for a $(2+1)$-band model (with second homotopy group $\pi_2[M^\textrm{AI}_{(2,1)}] = 2\intg$) in Fig.~\ref{fig:two-discs}.
 In this example, we first incribe into the {blue} NL-ring ${\mathrm{L}_0^1}$ the flat (gray) disc $\mathcal{D}^2_a$.
 Since $\mathcal{D}^2_a$ is intersected by {red} nodal lines ${\mathrm{L}_{-1}}$ four times, each time with the same orientation, we find $\eta_- = +4$.
 On the other hand, for the cap-shaped (green) disc $\mathcal{D}^2_b$ we find no intersections with ${\mathrm{L}_{-1}}$, leading to a different result $\eta_- = 0$.
 Note that $\mathcal{D}^2_a$ cannot be continuously deformed into $\mathcal{D}^2_b$, because of the NL-ring ${\textrm{L}_0^2}$ contained inside the region bounded by $\mathcal{D}^2_a\cup\mathcal{D}^2_b$.
 As a consequence, the pancakes associated with discs $\mathcal{D}^2_a$ and $\mathcal{D}^2_b$ cannot be continuously deformed into each other while preserving the $G=0$ band gap, thus allowing their monopole charges to differ.
 In Sec.~\ref{sec:NA-braiding} as well as in the appendices, we relate this ambiguity to a noncommutative braiding of NL-rings with a monopole charge around NLs of the same color.
 For the purpose of the current section, we simply assume the disc $\mathcal{D}^2$ to be fixed.